svanardenne/REST-API-Sqlite/README.md

 # REST API for teachers
 A REST API created using Node, Express, Sequelize, and Sqlite Allows the creation of courses and users in a Sqlite database.
-Users can login using basic-auth credentials and create, updates, or delete courses
+Users can login using basic-auth credentials and create, read, update, or delete courses

 # Installation
 To install dependancies; run "npm install"